cjlimlingan/routine_generator/README.md

 ## Features
 * Generates a 7 part guitar routine.
-* Routines can be stored in single day format or for multiple days.
-* Multiple day routines would ensure that drill repeats are minimal.
-* Some drill parameters can be modified.

 ### Future Development
+* Incorporate routine generation for multiple days.
+* Allow for some drill parameters to be modified :  range, tempo, intervals, and chords.
 * Add functionality to accept adding more drills to the drill library.
+* Create function for rerunning the app.
 * Incorporate with HTML and CSS to become a full web app.

 ## Status
-Project is: _in progress.
-Beginning this 23rd of March, 2021.
+Project is: Codecademy scope completed: March 24, 2021.
+Future updates would be on hold until actual portfolio building.

 ## Inspiration
 The project is a variation of the mixed messages portfolio project of codecademy.